 “The Pope of Greenwich Village” (1984).
 A tall, cool glass of Martin Scorsese Lite, this character piece about lowlife losers is suffused with authentic downtown flavors.
 Eric Roberts and Mickey Rourke, ironically both hard-luck cases who squandered their considerable gifts offscreen, play a wannabe gangster and his only slightly more together cousin.
 The plot about their conspiracy to rip off the mob is standard stuff, but the character work is extraordinary.
 Novelist-screenwriter Vincent Patrick decorates every scene with credible details, putting viewers squarely in the middle of the dark coffee shops, grimy alleys, and moldy warehouses of lower Manhattan.
 Patrick’s work is enlivened by a spectacular cast, from the aforementioned leads to powerhouse supporting players Jack Kehoe, Kenneth McMillan, Geraldine Page, M. Emmet Walsh, and Burt Young, all of whom are perfectly cast as the sort of streetwise strivers one finds only in New York City.
 Journeyman director Stuart Rosenberg keeps things moving at a fast clip without losing the script’s humanistic focus, even if the film is undercut by an anticlimactic ending and an undernourished subplot concerning Rourke’s he-man mistreatment of his girlfriend (Daryl Hannah).

 "Pretty Poison" (1968).
-A pitch-black thriller with comic undertones and ingenious casting, this candy-colored '60s oddity is in some ways just as disturbing as that other Anthony Perkins movie about a psycho.
-The kicker here is that Perkins plays a deranged sort who may or may not be capable of murder, because it's his teenaged majorette girlfriend who's actually bloodthirsty.
-Perkins plays Dennis, a tweaked young man who accidentally killed a relative when he was a teenager.
-Now out on probation, he entertains a vivid fantasy life while trying to settle in a small Massachusetts town.
-He's bewitched by beautiful Sue Ann (Tuesday Weld), who buys into his tall tales about being a CIA agent, and they soon form an unbreakable bond of sexual and emotional compatibility.
-Things don't go so well for their town after that happens.
+A pitch-black thriller with comic flair and ingenious casting, this candy-colored '60s oddity is nearly as disturbing as that other Anthony Perkins movie about a psycho.
+Perkins plays Dennis, a disturbed young man who accidentally killed a relative when he was a teenager.
+Now out on probation, he entertains a vivid fantasy life while trying to find his place in a small Massachusetts town.
+Then Dennis meets high-school majorette Sue Ann (Tuesday Weld), who believes his tall tales about being a CIA agent, and they form an unbreakable romantic bond.
+Things don't go well for people in their town after that happens.
 Perkins undercuts his image perfectly with a fragile, sympathetic performance, and Weld is a powerhouse as she transforms from seeming innocent to pathological seductress.
-Noel Black, a filmmaker with an otherwise undistinguished resume, contributes zippy pacing and clever '60s camerawork, while stalwart screenwriter Lorenzo Semple Jr. (adapting a Stephen Geller novel), moves the story with tremendous momentum and sly wit.
+Director Noel Black contributes zippy pacing and clever '60s camerawork, while screenwriter Lorenzo Semple Jr. (adapting a Stephen Geller novel) moves the story along with tremendous momentum and sly wit.
 Watch for the nervy thematic interplay of sex and violence, and listen closely for Semple's characteristic zingers.
 "It'll look funny if I'm back late from lunch," Sue Ann says after committing a particularly heinous crime.
 "Y'see, I'm on the honor roll."
-The climax is a bit murky, but the epilogue is priceless, and at a brisk 89 minutes, "Pretty Poison" can't be beat for efficiency.
-It's also a surprising, layered movie that gets even more demented and fun on repeated viewings.

 "The Prize Winner of Defiance, Ohio" (2005).
-A lovely and lively memory piece that packs an unexpected gender-politics punch, this true-life tale of a '50s Midwestern housewife who supports her family by winning jingles contests is the best thing yet from writer-director Jane Anderson.
-Despite having gone down similar paths in several previous roles, Julianne Moore strikes one resonant chord after another playing Evelyn Ryan, a perpetually upbeat wit unfortunately tethered to the drunken, moody father of her 10 kids.
+A lively memory piece that packs an unexpected gender-politics punch, this true-life tale of a '50s Midwestern housewife who supports her family by winning jingle contests resonates with writer-director Jane Anderson' signature intelligence and purpose.
+Star Julianne Moore strikes one resonant chord after another playing Evelyn Ryan, a perpetually upbeat wit unfortunately tethered to the drunken, moody father of her 10 kids.
 Adapted from a memoir by one of those children, the picture sharply depicts the tension between Evelyn, whose literary talent gets the family out of one financial jam after another, and her husband Kelly (Woody Harrelson), who feels emasculated by her success.
 The tartest flavor in Anderson's movie is the pragmatic attitude Evelyn has toward her marriage: "I don't need you to make me happy," she tells Kelly at one point, "I just need you to leave me alone when I am."
-The director tricks up the piece with fun elements including animated bits and dialogue spoken directly to the camera, which keeps the vibe unpredictable and the pace quick.
-Yet it's the potent politics of the piece that resound, because ultra-capable Evelyn becomes a bittersweet hero figure representing a generation of housewives suppressed by the vanity of their spouses and the Neanderthal mores of a patriarchal society.
+The director tricks up the piece with elements including animated bits and dialogue spoken directly to the camera, which keeps the vibe unpredictable and the pace quick.
+Yet it's the politics of the piece that resound, because Evelyn represents a generation of housewives suppressed by the vanity of their spouses and the Neanderthal mores of a patriarchal society.

 "The Professionals" (1966).
 One of those great lusty-men adventures with a cast full of, well, lusty men, this Western caper puts a crew led by Lee Marvin and Burt Lancaster to the task of rescuing va-va-voom Claudia Cardinale from creepy bandito Jack Palance.
 If you need to know more than that, the movie's probably not for you, but if you're already hooked, dive in.
 Director Richard Brooks moves things along at a confident pace, never rushing but still able to generate excitement when guns and dynamite start blasting, and the mugging of the stars is every bit as enjoyable as you might expect.
 Marvin plays the stoic leader, much as he did in the following year's "The Dirty Dozen," and Lancaster plays to the cheap seats as his explosives expert.
 What really distinguishes the picture is the resourceful story, adapted by Brooks from a novel by Frank O'Rourke.
 Beyond simply giving our antiheroes plausible motivations, the narrative provides a clever mid-story monkey wrench that politicizes the marauding mercs of the title.
 It doesn't hurt that cinematographer Conrad L. Hall fills every frame with rich color and that composer Maurice Jarre pulls the thing together with a rousing score.